by Sue Dawson

 We had a LOT to do in order to open our gallery.
 We painted the walls white, and the floor teal.
 We used a deck paint for the floor that was pretty toxic, and I remember our neighbor Annie came by late one night and thought we were a little loopy from the fumes.
 I designed a sign using one of Alison’s seascapes – we had the sign printed as a huge sticker, so it’d be the actual photo rather than a painting of her photo.
 I knew it would fade over time, not being an archival print.
 So, I thought, photos fade to blue, so why not just start there?
 It worked.
 Melissa, of About Signs, made the sign, and her husband hung it, just before opening day.

 But there were a few setbacks….
 Mold in the basement (bleached).
 Termites in the baseboards (exterminated and wood replaced).
 Rusty oil tank outside (removed).
-Lots of stuff upstairs (we’d deal with that later).
+Lots of stuff upstairs, including a working sink (we’d deal with that later).

 After builder Todd Leuenberger sheetrocked the center shelf unit to make a display wall, and built doors for the back so we could hang more photos, we managed to open our gallery!